How PoC Design and Development Can be the ‘Stepping-Stone of Success’ for Your IoT projects

-An IoT PoC is an ideal solution to experience tangible benefits by investing fraction of the overall cost and efforts.
-Thus, a PoC can serve as a testing water to ascertain how likely the actual implementation is capable of achieving the desired business goals.
+PoC design and development is an ideal solution to experience tangible benefits by investing only a fraction of the overall cost and efforts.
+Thus, a PoC can serve as a test specimen to ascertain how likely the actual implementation is to achieve the desired business goals.

-PoC saves you from a disaster during a full-fledged IoT implementation application Source: Titoma.com
+PoC development saves you from disaster during a full-fledged IoT implementation Source: Titoma.com

 Q3.
 You mentioned that a PoC can help to demonstrate 70-80% of actual business goals.
 Can you explain this with an example?

-Sagar: Let us consider implementation of IoT in an Oil & Gas Industry as our example., Imagine that you want to implement IoT to check the overall oil loss occurring in a fuel delivery system.
-Here, you will have to analyze the project from business and technical perspectives.
-You list down all the steps involved to form the solution.
-You develop the PoC using the minimum hardware& software components to check if the IoT based solution is feasible or not.
-If you are able to demonstrate that the solution enables reduction of cost associated with any proliferation, or an oil spill by at least 70% at the PoC stage itself , then it serves as sufficient reason to proceed with the full scale implementation.
+Sagar: Let us consider the implementation of IoT in an Oil & Gas Industry as our example.
+Imagine that you want to implement IoT to check the overall oil loss occurring in a fuel delivery system.
+Here, you will have to analyze the project from the business and technical perspectives.
+You list down all the steps involved in forming the solution.
+You develop the PoC using the minimum hardware & software components to check if the IoT based solution is feasible or not.
+If you are able to demonstrate that the solution enables reduction of cost associated with an oil spill by at least 70% at the PoC stage itself, then it serves as sufficient reason to proceed with the full-scale implementation.

 Q4.
-What are the critical design considerations that are often overlooked during a PoC development ?
+What are the critical design considerations that are often overlooked during PoC implementation?

-Sagar: While starting a PoC project it is very important to focus on the end goals to be achieved.
+Sagar: Let me elaborate on some PoC best practices.
+While starting a PoC design it is very important to focus on the end goals to be achieved.
 For example, let’s say it takes certain modules (software & hardware) to build a PoC.
-You assembled the modules, out of which some modules were custom made specifically to achieve a certain result.
+You assembled the modules, without envisioning the overall solution.
+Some of the PoC software and hardware modules were custom-made specifically to achieve a certain result.
 The PoC was successfully demonstrated and approved by the customer.
-Next as we go for a full-fledged development, if the objective is changed then we have to scrape off all the modules used during the PoC and start all over again.
+Next, as you go for a full-fledged development, if the objective is changed then you have to discard all the modules used during the PoC development stage and start all over again.

 This leads to too many complications.
-First, whatever you have created and assembled goes waste.
-Second if you starting afresh with new hardware and software modules for your actual IoT project, which is different from the components for your PoC, then it creates a suspicion in the customer’s mind.
+When you are starting afresh with new hardware and software modules (which are different from the components for your PoC), then it creates suspicion in the customer’s mind.
 They may not be sure if the new set up will manage to give the result, demonstrated during the PoC.
-Thus it is always better to think of the actual implementation as the bigger picture before developing a PoC.
+Thus, it is always better to think of the final implementation before developing a PoC.

-So when you’re choosing hardware platform and software platform make sure it is more or less aligned with your actual IoT implementation goal & can be reused.
-Suppose that in the PoC stage of an IoT project I have to integrate a small microcontroller.
-I can do this using either the Raspberry pi or Beagle Bone.
-And I write the software code and import certain software libraries to execute the necessary actions.
-But after the PoC if I realize that these modules cannot be used for the actual implementation of the IoT project, then it’s a whole lot of wastage of money and time.
+So, when you’re choosing hardware platform and software platform make sure it is more or less aligned with your actual IoT implementation goal & can be reused.
+Consider that in the PoC stage of an IoT project, I have to integrate a small microcontroller.
+I can do this using either the Raspberry Pi or Beagle Bone.
+And I write the PoC software code and import certain software libraries to execute the necessary actions.
+But after the PoC development, if I realize that these modules cannot be used for the actual implementation of the IoT project, then it’s a whole lot of wastage of money and time.